 Media is playing the role of a catalyst in Pakistan.
-While some argue that the media has not helped alter or influence social behaviour, it is the media spotlight on incidents such as the case of a young boy Sarfaraz Shah's murder by paramilitary forces that to some extent led to action being taken against those involved.
-Similarly, the media spotlight on the Kharotabad incident that led to killing of four foreign citizens led to inquiry.
+While some experts argue that the media has not helped alter or influence social behaviour, it is the media spotlight on incidents such as the case of a young boy Sarfaraz Shah's murder by paramilitary forces that led to action being taken against those involved.
+Similarly, the media spotlight on the Kharotabad, Balochistan incident involving the killing of four foreign citizens is what led to an inquiry.
 The reporting of wheat and sugar crises by the media have also helped greater understanding of underlying issues and have resulted in either administrative or judicial action on these issues.

-The media reporting of decay in Pakistan Railways also led to a suo moto action being taken by the Supreme Court of Pakistan regarding corruption.
+Reporting on the state of affairs at Pakistan Railways also led to a suo moto action being taken by the Supreme Court of Pakistan against alleged corruption.
 The media reporting also helped develop an understanding of the Hajj and NICL scam this year.

-While the media enjoys relative freedom in Pakistan and it has contributed to unearthing scandals and corrupt practices relating to government bodies, it is still denied access in areas such as defence issues, war against militancy, etc. and has to depend on official and military sources.
-Moreover, journalism is a hazardous profession in some parts of the country (north and west) than in other parts and fear of political groups as well as stage agencies hinders in-depth and independent reporting.
+While the media enjoys relative freedom in Pakistan and it has contributed to unearthing scandals and corrupt practices relating to government bodies, it is still denied access in areas such as defence issues, war against militancy, etc. and has to depend on official and military sources for information.
+Moreover, journalism is a hazardous profession in some parts of the country (north and west) than in other parts and fear of political groups as well as state agencies hinders in-depth and independent reporting.

-The Government also follows a carrot stick approach though advertisement revenue to the media.
-Newspapers which incur the wrath of the government do not receive advertising.
+The Government also follows a carrot-and-stick approach though advertisement revenue to the media.
+Newspapers which earn the disfavour of the government do not receive official advertising.

 Although the media remains relatively independent in criticising the government, the same is not true in case of big and powerful corporations.
-Recently inquiry report commissioned by the Competition Commission of Pakistan it was found large scale cartelization in the Electric Power Market.
+Recently, an inquiry report commissioned by the Competition Commission of Pakistan found large scale cartelization in the Electric Power Market.
 The Pakistan Electric Manufacturers Association (PEMA) had facilitated collusive bidding/bid rigging among its members for tenders offered by distribution companies (DISCOs).
 The names involved have powerful corporations like Siemens Pakistan and Pak Electron Limited etc. The Report recommended action against PEMA, Switchgear Manufacturers, Energy Meter Manufacturers, Distribution Transformer Manufacturers, and LT CT Manufacturers.
 Despite this, the media has not taken up the issue.
-This leads one to the conclusion that the media needs to revisit its priorities in reporting on issues of corruption. .